kimble/spock-httpd-mock/README.md

 ### The good

-It leverages the Spock's awesome interaction API.
-So you can write things like `2 * server.request("get", "/index.html") >> "It works!` if you expect two requests to be made for index.html
+1. It leverages the Spock's awesome interaction API.
+So you can write very expressive expectations.

+2. Very little setup and no tear down code necessary in the tests.

 ### The bad

-It's not even a little bit thread-safe.
-Kittens and unicorns **will** die if you use it in a multi-thread fashion.
+1. It's not even a little bit thread-safe.
+Kittens and unicorns **will** die if you use it in a multi-threaded fashion.

+2. The syntax for defining constraints on parameters and headers are slightly messy.

+3. Error messages could be a lot better

 ### The ugly